zenitheesc/USPSat-I/README.md

 Ensures the monitoring and control of EPS panel parameters, that is, it performs the measurement of voltage and current levels at various points on the CubeSat;
-monitors the temperature of the batteries and acts to keep it always positive, in addition to carry out communication with other subsystems.
+monitors the temperature of the batteries and acts to keep it always positive, in addition to carrying out the communication to other subsystems.

 <a href="https://github.com/zenitheesc/USPSat-AE1/tree/master/London-Power_EPS%20v.1.1"><h2>3.
 Power EPS</h2></a>